json-path/JsonPath/README.md

 String author = JsonPath.parse(json).read("$.store.book[0].author")
 ```

 When evaluating a path you need to understand the concept of when a path is `definite`.
-A path is not definite if it contains:
+A path is `indefinite` if it contains:

 * `..` - a deep scan operator
 * `?(<expression>)` - an expression
 * `[<number>, <number> (, <number>)]` - multiple array indexes
 * `['<name>', '<name>' (, '<name>')]` - multiple object properties

-Non `definite` paths always returns a list.
+`Indefinite` paths always returns a list.

 By default some simple conversions are provided by the MappingProvider.
 This allows to specify the return type you want and the MappingProvider will
 try to perform the mapping.
 If a book, in the sample json above,  had a long value 'published' you could perform object mapping between `Long` and `Date`